 Scenic Rivers Area Health Education Center (SRAHEC), the Health Science Academy and students from Pine Ridge Reservation and Ho-Chunk Nation are groups who have spent time in the ICE House.
 While visiting, high school students participated in various simulation exercises in the Cleary-Kumm Simulation and Training Lab.
 They were able to take part in laparoscopic skills exercises, orthopedic procedures and learned more about human patient simulators through hands-on exercises utilizing one of the many high-fidelity mannequins the ICE House has to offer.

-For more information on community activities available at the ICE House, including OR observations and job shadows, please email ICE@gundersehealth.org or call 608-775-1452.
+For more information on community activities available at the ICE House, please email ICE@gundersehealth.org or call 608-775-1452.

 Scenic Rivers AHEC